doctorwise/psychic-fortnight/hdl/README.md

                          |
                          |____ test.py (the top-level cocotb test)

+## Running tests

+You can run all the tests at once with the top level command `./runAllTests.sh`.

 ## Conclusion

 Hopefully, these examples will provide you with an easy means of getting started working